canonical/spark-client-snap/docs/tutorial/t-spark-shell.md

 pysparkshell-xxxxxxxxxxxxxxxx-exec-2              1/1     Running            0          xs
 ```

 As you can see, PySpark spawned two executor pods within the `spark` namespace.
 This is the namespace that we provided as a value to `--namespace` argument when launching `pyspark`.
-It is in these executor pods that your commands will be executed.
-Since we opened the PySpark shell using `spark-client` snap installed in the host machine, the driver program is running in the host machine itself.
+It is in these executor pods that the data is cached and the computation will be executed, therefore creating an computational architecture that can horizontally scale to large datasets (BigData).
+On the other hand, the PySpark shell started by the `spark-client` snap will act as a `driver`, controlling and orchestrating the operations of the executors.
+More information about the Spark architecture can be found [here](https://spark.apache.org/docs/latest/cluster-overview.html).

 One good thing about the shell is that the Spark context and session is already pre-loaded onto the shell and can be easily accessed with variables `sc` and `spark` respectively.
 This shell is just like a regular Python shell, with Spark context loaded on top of it.